ghimani614/COMP6461-httpClientApplication/README.md

 1. All reserved command keywords are case sensitive, but JSON data and URLs are not.
 2. It is not allowed to have multiple space characters between each term, like "httpc  help   get ".
 Starting with space is invalid, it must starts with "httpc" without any exception.
 3. URL has to be wrapped by a pair of apostrophes, like 'http://httpbin.org/post'.
-4. This program has assumed Content-Type to be application/json in any situation, changing Content-Type using POST command has no effect.
+4. This program has assumed Content-Type to be application/json in any POST operation, changing Content-Type using POST command has no effect.

 Syntax parser

 We use string manipulation to parse the command line.
 The entire string will be broken into several chunks, and syntactic correctness will be verified by comparing the content of each chunk.
-The method parseCommandLine(String commandLineString) in httpcServer class .
+The method parseCommandLine(String commandLineString) in httpcServer class implemented this feature.

 GET and POST

 We used Java 11 HttpURLConnection to implement the functionalities of GET and POST.
+The method getHttpResponse(String urlString) and postHttpResponse(String urlString, HashMap<String, String> headerKeyValuePairHashMap, String jsonData) in httpcServer class implemented corresponding features.

+Verbose option

+We used Java URLConnection to implement it.
+It is able to get header values by calling connection.getHeaderField(keyString).
+The method getHeaderValueByKey(String urlString, String keyString) in httpcServer class implemented this feature.

 Redirection

-The attribute maximumRedirectionTimes defines the limit of redirection times in order to prevent infinite loop.
+Normally, response code starts with 3 indicates redirection, for example: 301(Moved Permanently), 302(Temporary Redirect).
+Before executing the command, the target URL will be detected if it redirects or not, if yes, obtain the directed URL by calling connection.getHeaderField("Location").
+The attribute maximumRedirectionTimes defines the limit of redirection times in order to prevent infinite loop, default value is 5.
+The method detectRedirection(String urlString) in httpcServer class implemented this feature.

 ## Examples